Jabari Parker: Personal life

 Jabari grew up (and remains) an active member of the LDS Church.
 While attending Simeon Career Academy, Parker attended seminary two mornings a week, according to ESPN, and three days a week, according to The New York Times, Sports Illustrated and Chicago Sun-Times.
 At the time of his sixteenth birthday, he became a priest (as is customary in his faith).
 He has both performed baptisms and administered the weekly sacrament.
 In addition, he regularly traveled with his bishop during his monthly visitations to comfort the sick, the poor, and the elderly.

-Parker worked out with basketball trainer Tim Grover.
-Jabari prefers individual training sessions with his brother, Darryl, instead of playing pick-up games.
-Following his sophomore year, ESPN reported that he had a 3.4 grade point average.
-By the end of the first semester of his junior year, The New York Times reported his GPA was 3.7.
-By April of his junior year, his GPA was 3.63, ranking 18th in his class of 377 and his extracurricular activities includes service as the principal-appointed president of student representatives to the local school council, a youth basketball instructor, and a volunteer for Operation PUSH, The Salvation Army, and the New Beginnings Church.
-In high school, he was known for carrying a backpack filled with basketball equipment, along with an iPod, and a copy of the Book of Mormon.
+It was reported that Parker’s high school routine included pick-up games but that he preferred working out with basketball trainer Tim Grover and his older brother, Darryl.

-Jabari owes the State of Wisconsin $455,569.59 in back income taxes and is in the top 100 delinquent taxpayers in the state.
+Multiple reports indicate that Parker maintained an A− average in high school, putting him in the top 5% of his high school class.
+In addition to maintaining the hectic basketball schedule of an elite athlete, Parker’s extracurricular activities included serving as the president of student representatives to the local school council and volunteering (youth basketball, Operation PUSH, The Salvation Army, and the New Beginnings Church).